ankri/react-workshop/tasks/Task-0.md

 > **Important** For the tests the whole server is being mocked.
 It does not matter if you add, edit or remove trips and expenses!

+# Tips

+- Always open the developer tools (F12 in chrome) to see the `console.log` output
+- You can also install the React Dev Tools - Use the new [exeperimental one](https://github.com/bvaughn/react-devtools-experimental)
+- Check out the recommended links under each task
+- Ask questions, many of them!

 # Libraries

 The libraries used for the app are: